iden3/circom/mkdocs/docs/circom-language/anonymous-components-and-tuples.md

 component main = B(3);
 ```

-In the previous example, we are interesting in adding to the R1CS the constraint  `a * b = c`, but we can ignore the output signal `d`.
+In the previous example, we are interested in adding the constraint  `a * b = c` to the R1CS, but we can ignore the output signal `d`.

 In case the anonymous component has one more than one output, we can ignore the ones we are not interested.